wouterbulten/wouterbulten.github.io/_posts/tech/2015-02-18-diving-into-the-model-with-gpy.markdown

 layout: post
 title:  "Diving in into the Model with GPy"
 date:   2015-02-20 09:15
-categories: blog slac gp
+categories: blog tech
 tags: dobots
 image: /assets/article_images/gplvm_optimize.png
 ---

-Lately we looked at [GPy]({% post_url 2015-02-13-first-steps-with-gpy %}) using some simple examples.
+Lately we looked at [GPy]({% post_url tech/2015-02-13-first-steps-with-gpy %}) using some simple examples.
 Now we'll dive deeper and look more closely to the inner workings of models.
 We'll start with the basics and continue further by decomposing the _Guassian Process Latent Variable_ model (GPLVM).

 > Note: This post is fairly specific to GPy and the chosen model.